scipy-conference/scipy_proceedings/publisher/README.md

 Building an individual paper is done by running build_paper.py on the paper directory.

 In order to ensure that the papers will appear in order with the correct page numbers, you need to build all of them at once.
-This is the distinction between running build_papers.py
+This is the distinction between running build_papers.py and running build_paper.py on each of the individual papers.

 ## Structure of the website